ROmraie/Reza-Omraie-Research/README.md

-# Omraie Intervention Model OMR
+# The Omraie Intervention Model (OMR).
+A Five-Phase Integrative Framework for Human Development and Sustainable Transformation

-A Novel Integrative Framework for Coaching, Psychotherapy, Counseling, and Human Development.
+A Integrative Framework for Coaching, Psychotherapy, Counseling, and Human Development.
 Research repository for the Omraie Intervention Model (OMR), NLP, Coaching, Psychotherapy, Counseling, Human Development and the Omraie Intervention Model (OMR).

 Author